Seafood pizza

-Seafood pizza is pizza prepared with seafood as a primary ingredient.
+Seafood pizza is a pizza prepared with seafood as a primary topping.
 Many types of seafood ingredients in fresh, frozen or canned forms may be used on seafood pizza.
 Some retail pizza chains, as well as smaller restaurants, offer seafood pizzas to consumers.

 Ingredients

-Various seafood can be used to prepare the dish, such as fish (including salmon, tuna, anchovy), shellfish, clams, scallops, mussels, shrimp, squid, lobster and scungilli (sea snail), among others.
+Various seafood can be used to prepare the dish, such as fish (including salmon, tuna, anchovy), shellfish, clams, scallops, mussels, shrimp, squid, and sea snail, among others.
 Imitation seafood may also be used.
 Fresh or frozen seafood may be used, and some versions use canned seafood, such as canned tuna.

 Varieties

-Pizza alla Napoletana

-Pizza alla napoletana is topped with tomato, mozzarella, anchovies and olive oil (thus, what in Naples is called pizza romana, in Rome is called pizza napoletana).